History of Breeze Airways in Timeline

 Breeze Airways

-Breeze Airways, legally Breeze Aviation Group, Inc., is a low-cost American airline headquartered in Cottonwood Heights, Utah.
-Founded by serial airline entrepreneur David Neeleman (co-founder of Morris Air, WestJet, JetBlue, and Azul), Breeze commenced operations on May 27, 2021.
-The airline's inaugural flight was from Tampa International Airport to Charleston International Airport.
+Breeze Airways, or Breeze Aviation Group, Inc., is an American low-cost airline based in Cottonwood Heights, Utah.
+Founded by serial airline entrepreneur David Neeleman (also co-founder of Morris Air, WestJet, JetBlue, and Azul), Breeze began operations on May 27, 2021.
+Its first flight was from Tampa International Airport to Charleston International Airport, marking its entry into the competitive low-cost airline market.

 June 2018: Neeleman Plans New Airline: Moxy Airways

-In June 2018, David Neeleman planned to launch a new American airline, tentatively named Moxy Airways, with capital from various investors.
-They identified an opportunity for a competitive carrier due to US airline consolidation and stagnant domestic air capacity.
+In June 2018, David Neeleman planned to launch a new American airline, tentatively named Moxy Airways, with capital from Robert Milton, Henri Courpron, Michael Lazarus, and himself.

-July 17, 2018: Memorandum of Understanding with Airbus
+July 17, 2018: Memorandum of Understanding Signed with Airbus

-On February 7, 2020, the airline's name was announced as Breeze Airways, abandoning the "Moxy" name, due to trademark issues.
-Branding was developed by Gianfranco Beting.
+On February 7, 2020, the airline's name was announced as Breeze Airways, abandoning the "Moxy" name due to trademark ambiguity.
+The airline's branding was developed by Gianfranco "Panda" Beting, and Neeleman proposed the tagline, the "World's Nicest Airline."

 On February 20, 2020, Breeze Airways established its headquarters in Cottonwood Heights, Utah.